 The anticryptosporidial activity of AAT is postulated to be linked to an antagonistic effect on oocyst excystation and, putatively, the forced expenditure of bioenergetic reserves prior to host cell invasion.
 This postulate was supported by the observations that serpin activity had no statistically significant effect on reducing established in vitro infections (i.e., 24 hr post-inoculation prior to addition of AAT) and did not inhibit infection of BFTE cells when inoculted with sporozoite preparations.
 The combined application of AAT and the aminoglycoside paromomycin demonstrated a synergistic anticryptosporidial effect on in vitro infection and suggested the basis for a multi-agent therapeutic protocol in preventing cryptosporidosis.
 These studies collectively demonstrated an inticryptosporidial potential for serine protease inhibitors, in particular for AAT, and suggest an alternative approach to conventional therapeutic strategies.

 Forney, John Russell, "Interaction of the Human Serine Protease Inhibitor Alpha-1-antitrypsin with Cryptosporidium parvum" (1997).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3961.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .